Fourth of July is the Deadliest Weekend on the Road Due to Drunk Driving

 Extremely low body temperature, bluish skin color, or paleness

-Don't forget, serving minors alcohol is dangerous and illegal
+Don't forget, serving minors alcohol or marijuana is dangerous and illegal

-Help prevent underage drinking.
-Don't serve minors alcohol at your home.
-Many people think it's ok for their teens to drink if it's at their own home.
+Help prevent underage drinking and substance use.
+Don't serve minors alcohol or marijuana at your home.
+Many people think it's ok for their teens to drink or use substances if it's at their own home.
 It is still dangerous and it's also against the law.

 Connecticut passed its Social Host or “House Party” Law in 2012.
 This law made the property owner fully responsible for any underage drinking on their property regardless of if they were aware of it.
 Allowing teens to drink in your home or on your property can result in a $2,000 fine, court ordered evaluations, jail time, probation, or even criminal charges.
+The same law applies to allowing minors to use marijuana on your property.
 Click the image below to view the law enforcement guide.